 A: To sleep with him or not to sleep with him isn’t really the question…date 3 or date 6 is beside the point.
 If your end goal is a relationship, give it time.

 My best advice: discover, don’t decide.

-2. But what if it’s so hot, we just can’t wait?
+Q: But what if it’s so hot, we just can’t wait to have sex?

-But let me break it down for you: if you really want a capital-R Relationship with a grownup man… He.
-Will.
+Let me break it down for you: if you’re both truly interested in a capital-R relationship…a Grownup Man Will.
 Wait.

 Giving it away too soon doesn’t require much of him (or you!).
 Wait until he can provide you with the trust, confidence, and honesty that you need – it’ll up the ante for authentic connection.
 And be sure you give him the same.